sourcemeta/learnjsonschema.com/content/2020-12/validation/enum.markdown

 ---
 keyword: "enum"
 signature: "Array<Any>"
-value: This keyword must be set to a *non-empty* array of unique JSON values
+value: This keyword must be set to an array of unique JSON values
 summary: "Validation succeeds if the instance is equal to one of the elements in this keyword's array value."
 kind: [ "assertion" ]
 instance: [ "any" ]